 • Learning checks are intended to ensure that you are completing assigned readings and processing the material.
 They constitute a significant portion of your grade in this class and will be scheduled as well as impromptu/unannounced.
 You should expect at least one learning check a week.
 Only a few are listed on the syllabus.
-Learning checks may be administered any point in class: the beginning, middle, or end.
+Learning checks may be administered at

-- Learning checks will cover both readings and lecture materials, and they may pertain to either that day's topics or the topics covered in previous classes.
+- any point in class: the beginning, middle, or end.
+As noted below, you must be present for the entire class if you wish your learning check grade to count. - Learning checks will cover both readings and lecture materials, and they may pertain to either that day's topics or the topics covered in previous classes.
 The best way to prepare for them is simple: read the assigned materials for that day's class and regularly review your class notes and other materials from previous class meetings. - Your two lowest learning check grades, whether due to poor performance or an absence from class, will be dropped.
 Please see below (regarding the use of electronic devices in class) for an important exception to this policy. - There will be no make-ups for learning checks.
 If you miss a learning check for any reason, you will receive a 0 (zero) for this particular learning check.
 Please do not ask for a make-up. - Your learning check grades will be posted on Blackboard, and, before the exam for that particular unit of the course, you will receive your graded learning checks.
 I highly suggest that you review these graded learning checks as preparation for your exams. - If your final learning check grade in the course is between two grades, regular class participation will boost you to a higher grade.